 The AFC exhibit is the world's top conservation-themed art exhibit.

-In 2011, The Art of Conservation Exhibit was at the Artists for Conservation Festival in Vancouver, BC from Nov 5 to 13, 2011.
-The exhibit will feature over 70 original artworks for sale by over 50 leading nature and wildlife artists from around the world.
-The exhibit is currenlty on-tour at Arizona-Sonora Desert Museum in Tucson until March 2012.
-Visit the Virtual Exhibit avaliable online.
+The Art of Conservation Exhibit opening is held at the Artists for Conservation Festival in Vancouver, BC annually.
+The exhibit will feature over 80 original artworks for sale by over 50 leading nature and wildlife artists from around the world.

 Visit the website learn more about the festival programs.
-Tickets for special events go on sale in June 2013.
+Tickets for special events for 2015 are on sale now.

 AFC Flag Expeditions program facilitates collaborative art and science field work to study and promote endangered species and their vanishing habitats.
 The program uniquely supports artists seeking to explore the world’s remaining true wildernesses and to observe the rare or endangered species that live in those places.
 It fosters a broader representation of the world’s biodiversity in art by some of today’s most talented artists.